SoundScapeRenderer/ssr/doc/manual/issues.rst

 Using SSR on Mac OS X El Capitan
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 SSR works well on El Capitan.
 JACK is what can cause headache.
-See `JACK on Mac OS X`_ .
+See :ref:`jack_mac_os_x`.

 Long paths to audio files on Mac OS X
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~